Growing Australian native daisies by colour and climate - Minimalist Gardener

 Annual or perennial · Full sun · 20–50cm · VIC, NSW, SA, QLD, WA

 A compact native daisy with mauve-pink flowers and distinctive burr-like seed heads that cling lightly to passing animals, dispersing the plant efficiently across the landscape.
-Its spiky, textural form feels far removed from the classic daisy shape, revealing a tougher, more utilitarian side of the daisy family.
+Its spiky, textural form feels far removed from the classic daisy shape, revealing a tougher, more utilitarian side of the family.
 It grows in open grasslands, rocky slopes and disturbed ground across a wide range of climates and tolerates dry, alkaline conditions that would finish most other daisies.

 Poyt448, Peter Woodard, CC BY-SA 4.0, via Wikimedia Commons